jundalisay/superb/content/en/social/economics/principles/part-2/chapter-08.md

 ---

-For even greater efficiency, Pantrynomics will aim for unifying Processing, Wholesale, and Retail, just as ecommerce unified Wholesale and Retail
+For even greater efficiency, Superphysics will aim for unifying Processing, Wholesale, and Retail, just as ecommerce unified Wholesale and Retail

 <!--